phil-opp/blog_os/blog/content/edition-2/posts/02-minimal-rust-kernel/index.md

 bootloader = "0.9"
 ```

+**Note:** This post is only compatible with `bootloader v0.9`.
+Newer versions use a different build system and will result in build errors when following this post.

 Adding the bootloader as a dependency is not enough to actually create a bootable disk image.
 The problem is that we need to link our kernel with the bootloader after compilation, but cargo has no support for [post-build scripts].

 [post-build scripts]: https://github.com/rust-lang/cargo/issues/545